 On the morning of 22 April 1978 the IRA assassinated Millar McAllister, a police photographer, in front of his young son.
 The trigger man, Harry Murray, was one of the IRA’s few Protestant volunteers.
 A former member of the RAF, Murray had been embittered against the Loyalist community when it had driven him out of his own home early in the Troubles for the offence of marrying a Catholic.

-Of course Murray did not act alone, and in Anatomy of a Killing, Ian Cobain presents a horribly gripping account of the operation, not only examining the various roles of those involved, but also their motivations and rationales for their choices, and the strategies, arising in part from history, of both the British and the IRA which led to their actions.
+Of course Murray did not act alone.
+In Anatomy of a Killing, Ian Cobain presents a horribly gripping account of the operation.
+He examines the various roles of those involved, and also explores the motivations and rationales for their choices, and the strategies, arising in part from history, of both the British and the IRA which led to their actions.

 In Cobain’s account the IRA’s adoption of the tactic of “close quarters assassinations” was in response to the revulsion caused by the burning to death of 10 civilians on an evening out at La Mon House hotel.
 This atrocity was directly facilitated by spectacular incompetence in issuing a warning by the IRA unit who planted the blast-incendiary devices on the hotel’s dining room.
 But this sort of bloodshed was almost an inevitable outcome of the campaign of “economic warfare” which the IRA in their dubious strategic wisdom had fixed upon.